Need Some Help? The Basics Recipes! Vegan Nutrition Behind The Scenes

-Whatever the reason, you've come to the right place.
+...then you've come to the right place.

-What follows are a very select collection of some of my favorite vegan breakfast recipes that have been perfected over the years.
+What follows are a very select collection of some of my favorite breakfast recipes that have been perfected over the years.

 I hope you find a few keepers.